openssl/openssl/README-QUIC.md

 communication; it is the basis for HTTP/3 [RFC 9114]; fast connection initiation; and connection migration (enabling a connection to survive IP address changes).
-For a more complete description of what QUIC is and its advantages see the [QUIC Introduction] in the OpenSSL Guide.
+For a more complete description of what QUIC is and its advantages see the [QUIC Introduction] in the [OpenSSL Guide].

-For a more comprehensive overview of OpenSSL's QUIC implementation, see the [openssl-quic(7) manual page].
+For a comprehensive overview of OpenSSL's QUIC implementation, see the [openssl-quic(7) manual page].

 ### How can I use HTTP/3 with OpenSSL?